COVID-19 updates for adult social care and health providers

 Provision of home care brings together guidance for social care staff, registered providers, local authorities and commissioners who are supporting and delivering care to people in their own homes.

-Guidance for providers of supported living services including safe systems of working and infection control.
+Guidance for providers of supported living services includes safe systems of working and infection control.

 Guidance on looking after people who lack capacity sets out what relevant circumstances should be considered when making best interest decisions.